Guovin/TV/README_en.md

 ### Method 4: Docker Update

-- requests: Lightweight, low performance requirements, fast update speed, stability uncertain (Recommend using this version for the multicast source and the subscription source)
+- requests: Lightweight, low performance requirements, fast update speed, stability uncertain (recommend using this version for the subscription source)
-- driver: Higher performance requirements, slower update speed, high stability, high success rate (Online search use this version)
+- driver: Higher performance requirements, slower update speed, high stability and success rate.
+Set open_driver = False to switch to the request version (recommended for hotel sources, multicast sources, and online searches)

 It's recommended to try each one and choose the version that suits you.
-If you can get results with requests for online searches, prioritize choosing the version that uses requests.

 ```bash
 1. Pull the image: